 If you are unsure regarding the benefit options available to you, you must contact a suitably qualified financial adviser.

 We understand that you may wish to take advice at important key events throughout the lifecycle of your TD SIPP and particularly when you are considering taking benefits.
 You can ask TD to make payments for this advice to your financial adviser on your behalf from within your TD SIPP (please refer to the TD SIPP Financial Adviser Charging Form available from our Useful Forms section of the website for more information).
-Your TD SIPP may be subjected to additional tax charges at the point you withdraw funds if your pension is valued at more than the lifetime allowance (£1.25 million for 2014/15).

 If you start to take benefits earlier than you originally intended, the level of the benefits you can take may be lower than expected and may not meet your needs in retirement.